mendix/docs/content/releasenotes/platform-portal/index.md

 #### Improvements

-* We introduced a beautiful new design for the notification emails which you receive when someone replies to your Buzz posts.
+* We introduced a beautiful new design for the notification emails you receive when someone replies to your **Buzz** posts.

 #### Fixes

-* We addressed the issue that prevented the Daily Digest email to be sent.
+* We addressed the issue that prevented the **Daily Digest** email from being sent.

 ### January 25th, 2018